brpandey/leetcode-notes/sys-design/hacking/36_most_frequent_items.md

 #### Memory
 * Assume each counter uses about 100 bytes, which includes metadata of the item.
-* Assume that N-1000 (the number of items in the Top N list).
+* Assume that N=1000 (the number of items in the Top N list).
 * Assume there are 200 categories and 10 time ranges.
 The system will not need to track separate counts per time range but does need to for each category.

 * The upper limit of memory usage for a hash map containing all the counts, per category is:
-    4 billion videos 100 bytes 200 categories=80 TB
+    4 billion videos * 100 bytes * 200 categories = 80 TB

-* For a count-min sketch with a width of 20000 and height of 500, memory usage is 20000 * 500*100*bytes * 200 categories = 200 GB
+* For a count-min sketch with a width of 20000 and height of 500, memory usage is 20000 * 500 * 100 bytes * 200 categories = 200 GB
   The count-min sketch uses ~ 0.25% of the memory of the hash map.

 ### 4. Propose a high-level system design